 Co-working operators flooding the market are attracted to WeWork’s valuation and brand recognition.
 As economic cycles turn, innovation slows, and supply outstrips demand, we fully expect these operators to struggle to deliver performance, given their high operational leverage.

 The older, more mature providers like IWG are actually making a profit.
 WeWork is grossly ‘negative cash flow’ given its expansion phase aiming for scale and market share.
 WeWork is riding largely on the rent-free periods.
-What if there is a perfect storm of an economic bust, declining tenant demand and income, and rent-frees have come to an end, plus money needs to be spent on updating the furniture, fixtures & fittings?
+What if there is a perfect storm of an economic bust, declining tenant demand and income, and rent-frees have come to an end, plus money needs to be spend on updating the furniture, fixtures & fittings?

 WeWork has insulated itself by having rental guarantees provided by subsidiary companies – and I hear they replace even those with lesser guarantors once the rent-free periods have come to an end.
 Is that good news for a landlord?
 We doubt it.

 So how does a valuer see this tenant?
 We hear that that having a small amount of co-working space added to an office building boosts value as it increases that building’s dynamism and helps attract other, bigger, steady tenants.
 But when the amount of flexible office space is over say 20% of space, it takes value off a building because of the above problems.